pumpitupdev/pumpos/README.md

 readme/documentation before using them.
 Mistakes can be as crucial as wiping your host machine you are running these scripts on or other kinds of data loss.

+## Hardware requirements
+For your host machine, the "workstation" that you use to deploy the data, anything that is capable of moving around data is fine.

+For your target remote machine, which is going to run the deployed operating system and games, make sure it fulfills the following requirements:
+* CPU with 64-bit support; sorry, stock MK6 hardware won't work
+* If using a Nvidia GPU: Anything that supports the 340 driver which means at least a GeForce 8 series (8000+) card from around end of 2006.
+Sorry, but that criteria kills stock MK9 hardware which comes with a 7200.
+There is patched version of the 304 driver which supports these cards but it's hacky and not worth the additional effort, at least at this point in time.

 ## Dependencies
 Naturally, these scripts require a Linux environment, e.g. either a native installation running on a machine, a virtual machine or you might also be able